carrot-u/carrot-u-docs/2019-session/install-fest/terminal.md

 ![an example new terminal](../images/install-fest/install_terminal.png)

-[Here](shell.md) is quick reference for the most useful commands you might use from the terminal.
+[Here](shell.md) is a reference for the most useful commands you might use from the terminal.

+## Learning the shell

+http://linuxcommand.org/lc3_learning_the_shell.php is a pretty good tutorial to use to get comfortable with the shell.

 ## Advanced options